16 Healthy Chopped Salad Recipes That Are Anything but Boring

 Steak Salad with White Beans and Peppers

-Instead of potatoes on the side, dress up tonight’s steak by serving it with a showstopper chopped salad.
+Instead of potatoes on the side, dress up tonight’s steak dinner by serving it with a showstopper chopped salad.
 Navy beans, sweet piquante peppers, and a mix of lettuce and arugula make a tasty salad that’s way more interesting and flavorful than a plain baked potato.
-And when you drizzle a homemade Greek yogurt-ranch dressing keeps the calorie count low (under 500), while still getting a whopping 35 grams of protein from the steak and beans.
+The Greek yogurt-ranch dressing keeps the calorie count low (under 500), while still getting a whopping 35 grams of protein from the steak and beans.

 Greek Quinoa Chopped Salad with Lemon-Feta Dressing

-The next time you’re in need of a healthy salad for lunch or dinner, go Greek!
-This yummy recipe has all of our favorite Mediterranean ingredients: feta cheese, cucumbers, Kalamata olives, and even crushed pita chips!
-Quinoa and chickpeas help make this vegetarian salad hearty and ensure each serving comes with a healthy dose of protein.
+The next time you’re in need of a quick healthy salad for lunch or dinner, consider going Greek.
+This yummy recipe has all of our favorite Mediterranean ingredients: feta cheese, cucumbers, Kalamata olives, and pita chips for crunch.
+Quinoa and chickpeas help make this a high-protein vegetarian meal.

 Mexican Chopped Chicken Salad with Jalapeño Dressing

-This Mexican chopped salad has all of your favorite taco ingredients, plus a few tasty extras!
+This Mexican chopped salad has all of your favorite taco ingredients, plus a few tasty extras.
 Romaine lettuce, chicken, avocado, and grape tomatoes might be common additions to your taco bar, but this salad recipe also mixes it up with hominy and mango slices.
-Serve with a spicy homemade jalapeño dressing, plus queso fresco and crispy pumpkin seeds to really take this salad from delicious to out-of-this-world.
+Serve with a spicy homemade jalapeño dressing, plus queso fresco and crispy pumpkin seeds to really make it stand out.

 Kale and Falafel Salad with Toasted Pine Nuts